 The Human Cell Atlas: ArtSci Salon series of conversations and provocations aim to explore ways to improve the value and trust people place in pioneering scientific research by fostering opportunities to develop new ways of thinking, new modes of seeing and new contexts for doing between artists, scientists and diverse communities across the UK and beyond.

-Stewart/ Teichmann’s artist film will explore themes of language, the invisible, the unknown, and imagination in relation to the Human Cell Atlas, looking at the interconnected histories of technologies of seeing, scientific discovery and our relationship to our own bodies.
+Christopher Stewart and Esther Teichmann’s artist film explores themes of language, the invisible, the unknown, and imagination in relation to the Human Cell Atlas, looking at the interconnected histories of technologies of seeing, scientific discovery and our relationship to our own bodies.

 Boris Jardine: A History of the Scientific Atlas